Prospective Students FAQ

-No, as long as you have taken the GRE by December 1st your scores are considered on time, even if they are received after the application deadline.
+GRE is not required for admission, it is optional.
+If you wish to submit GRE scores, as long as you have taken the GRE by December 1st your scores are considered on time, even if they are received after the application deadline.
 Be sure the rest of your application package is complete and submitted by the deadline, including all letters of recommendations and transcripts.

 Please note that if you take your GRE test later than December 1st, we may not receive your scores in time to adequately review your application.
 It takes about 10-15 days for the scores to arrive to us from ETS.
 Our faculty committee may begin reviewing the applications as early as mid-December and your application might be disadvantaged if it is missing scores or materials.

 Upper division or graduate GPA is more important than overall GPA, and a minimum GPA of 3.0 (courses after the first two years) is required by the Graduate Division.
 Beyond that, if applicants have concerns about their GPA during the application process, we recommend they discuss those concerns with the IB faculty that may be considering them for direct admission into their lab.

 There is no minimum GRE score required for consideration, and applicants without GRE scores will be considered just as much as applicants that provide GRE scores.
 The GRE scores are taken as just one of many indicators of ability and skills needed for graduate school.
 Again, GRE is not required and is optional.